kjreedseq/2022_MIP_280A4_final_project/nano_report.md

  -S FoCo_virilis_R1_mapped_to_DvirRS2.sam \
  --un FoCo_virilis_R1_not_mapped_fastq
 ```
 Unmapped reads were put in a separate file, "FoCo_virilis_R1_not_mapped_fastq", and this file was used to perform an assembly of contigs that did not map to the *D. virilis* genome.

 **Results from bowtie2:**
 	1428938 (100.00%) were unpaired; of these:
 	60427 (4.23%) aligned 0 times
 	1184 (0.08%) aligned exactly 1 time
 	1367327 (95.69%) aligned >1 times
 	95.77% overall alignment rate

+There is a 95.77% overall alignment to the reference genome, most of which aligned > than 1 time.
+This is likely due to the use of total RNA in the library prep.
+This is likely to be most mRNA and rRNA.
+There was 4.23% of reads that did not align at all to the reference.

 ## Step 8: Assemble unmapped reads